 Supporting Survivors of Sexual Assault

-While the Title IX Office manages all aspects of investigation and adjudication of reports made to the University (involving faculty, staff, and students), the Office of the Dean of Students (“ODOS”) can provide students with information, support, and assistance and can arrange for a broad range of remedial and protective measures.
-ODOS employees have received training for this purpose and will assist students in determining whether certain forms of support, remedial and/or protective measures may be beneficial and appropriate, and coordinate such measures with the Title IX Coordinator when appropriate.
-ODOS employees are Responsible Employees and are therefore required to report information disclosed to them about Prohibited Conduct to the University’s Title IX Coordinator.
+While the Title IX Office manages all aspects of investigation and adjudication of reports made to the University (involving faculty, staff, and students), the Office of the Vice President, Chief Student Affairs Officer and Dean of Students can provide students with information, support, and assistance and can arrange for a broad range of remedial and protective measures.
+The Office of the Vice President, Chief Student Affairs Officer and Dean of Students employees have received training for this purpose and will assist students in determining whether certain forms of support, remedial and/or protective measures may be beneficial and appropriate, and coordinate such measures with the Title IX Coordinator when appropriate.
+These employees are Responsible Employees and are therefore required to report information disclosed to them about Prohibited Conduct to the University’s Title IX Coordinator.
 Students may also seek confidential resources and support through engagement with clinicians in Student Health, the Women's Center or other clinical resources.